-First, when it comes to automatic factory coverage, the limited warranties that come with brand new vehicles tend to have the least number of exclusions.
+First, when it comes to factory coverage, the limited warranties that come with brand new vehicles have the least number of exclusions.
 Some manufacturers even cover things like paint or other cosmetic damage for a short period of time.

-However, when it comes to extended warranties and vehicle protection plans, the exclusions tend to be very similar whether purchasing from the factory or a third-party company.
-Every exclusions list will vary by provider, so you’ll want to be sure to read the terms and conditions of all policies you look at.
+However, when it comes to extended warranties or vehicle protection plans, the exclusions lists look very similar whether purchasing from the factory or from a third-party company.
+Every exclusions list will vary by provider, so you’ll want to read the terms and conditions of all policies you look at.